7 Household Items That Should Never Be Flushed Down the Toilet

 | Paper towels | Less likely to deteriorate quickly once wet, easily causing blockages unlike with toilet paper. |

-Are flushable wipes actually flushable?
+Are flushable wipes really flushable?

-Can I put baby wipes in the toilet?
+Can I use baby wipes to flush them down the toilet?

 Are paper towels safe to flush?